freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/README.md

 </p>

 ## Goals

 1. To implement an maintain an open source Elasticsearch [IMemoryDB](https://github.com/microsoft/kernel-memory/blob/adce865a472728f2549428cf6b82ca79a601582b/service/Abstractions/MemoryStorage/IMemoryDb.cs#L9) connector for Kernel Memory.

     1. Free Mind Labs require such connector to complete [Videomatic](https://github.com/freemindlabsinc/videomatic).

     1. The basic connector (i.e. the complete implementation of IMemoryDb) will be free of charge and open source.

-1. In the future we hope to add additional features (e.g. *advanced search options for pre and post filtering, analytics, ES-specific features, etc.*) that could generate some revenue to support this and other projects.
+2. In the future we hope to add additional features (e.g. *advanced search options for pre and post filtering, analytics, ES-specific features, etc.*) that could generate some revenue to support this and other projects.
     1. Patreon?
     1. GitHub donations?
     1. Other?

-We'd love to hear what you think about this.
+*We'd love to hear what you think about this.*

 ## Updates

-This repo is growing and right now we log our thoughts and progress in :notebook: [this diary page](DIARY.md).
-Check it out!
+- :notebook: This repo is growing and right now we log our thoughts and progress in  [this diary page](DIARY.md).
+- :hammer_and_wrench: An additional list of TODOs can be found [here](TODO.md).

 ## How to setup a running instance of Elasticsearch